oracle-livelabs/sprints/data-management/sprint-ogg-emp-enable-log-events/sprint-ogg-emp-enable-log-events.md

 There are several Errors, Warnings, and Information messages that Oracle GoldenGate can log.
 A few messages are highly important and cannot be ignored.
 If you want to monitor the messages, then you need to enable Log Events in the Oracle Enterprise Manager Plug-in UI.
 You need to set an alert for those Log Events and you will be notified when such messages are triggered.

+Log Events are supported for Oracle GoldenGate Microservices, classic, GoldenGate OCI, and GoldenGate Cloud instances.

 To enable log events:

 1. Ensure that you have discovered Oracle GoldenGate targets in the Oracle GoldenGate Enterprise Manager Plug-in.